pinf/test-programs-js/README.md

 =================

 The programs in this project make a great test suite for platforms.
-The following will run all programs against available and applicable platforms:
+The following will run various programs against available and applicable platforms:

     # All tests
     commonjs --script test https://github.com/pinf/test-programs-js/zipball/master